torvalds/linux/Documentation/networking/rxrpc.rst

 AF_RXRPC provides:

  (1) Part of an RxRPC facility for both kernel and userspace applications by
-     making the session part of it a Linux network protocol (AF_RXRPC).
+     making the session part of it a GNU/Linux network protocol (AF_RXRPC).

  (2) A two-phase protocol.
 The client transmits a blob (the request) and then
      receives a blob (the reply), and the server receives the request and then